-Lina Cook is a Assistant Research Scientist in the Litmus program of the NYU Marron Institute, and a graduate student studying Applied Statistics for Social Science Research at NYU.
+Lina Cook is an Assistant Research Scientist in the Litmus program of the NYU Marron Institute.
+She has a Master's in Applied Statistics for Social Science Research from NYU.
 Prior to NYU, she earned a bachelor's degree in statistics with a minor in philosophy at Brigham Young University.
 As an undergraduate student, she worked as a data scientist and computer programmer for the BYU library, creating a centralized data table of university publications and performing exploratory analyses on library services.
 Her previous research includes prison-education program evaluation and analysis of heart-rate variability in psychological treatments.
-She looks forward to working with the Litmus program to use data and statistics to bring social change and innovation to the public sector.
+She enjoys working with the Litmus program to use data and statistics to bring social change and innovation to the public sector.